tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

 From here onward, we will make adjustments to the `r`/`g`/`b` variables to achieve different blends.
 Let's try a *multiply*.
-This gets its name from the arithmetic involved, where the corresponding channel values of the upper and lower layers are multiplied together.
+Multiply gets its name from the arithmetic involved, whereby the corresponding channel values of the upper and lower layers are multiplied together.
+Adapt your code:

 {% highlight py %}
     ...
+    layer1 = get(x, y)

     layer0 = get(x+halfwidth, y)
     r = red(layer0) * red(layer1)
     g = green(layer0) * green(layer1)
     b = blue(layer0) * blue(layer1)

+    layer2 = color(r, g, b)
     ...
 {% endhighlight %}